pecheylauren02/mp2-supervillain-personality-quiz/README.md

 #### Client Goals

 The Ultimate Supervillain Personality Quiz website was built as a milestone project for my Diploma in Fullstack Software Development with [Code Institute](https://codeinstitute.net/global/full-stack-software-development-diploma/).
 It is an interactive quiz designed to entertain users of all ages and backgrounds who want to learn more about the different sides of their personalities, particularly those interested in superheroes and supervillains.
-Despite this being built for educational reasons, it was treated as a real-world application for clients interested in both learning about their personalities in a fun, engaging way.
+Despite this being built for educational reasons, it was still treated as a real-world application for potential clients interested in learning about their personalities in a fun, engaging way.
 Thus, this client's goals would be:

 - Engaging the users with interactive, fun questions and life choices
 - Helping users learn more about their personalities
-- Entertaining users by linking their personalities to fictional, quirky supervillain characters
+- Entertaining users by linking their personalities with fictional, quirky supervillain characters
 - Ensuring the questions and options are clear, and the quiz is simple to navigate

 #### Target Audience

-- This quiz is designed for users of any background or age, but will most likely gain more interest from fans of Disney, Marvel, or DC superheroes and supervillains.
+- This quiz is designed for users of any background or age, but will most likely gain more interest from fans of Disney, Marvel, Harry Potter, Stranger Things or DC superheroes and supervillains.
 - It is also likely to draw in users who are inquisitive about their personality and how they would deal with certain scenarios in life.
-- The simplicity of the website makes it easy for adults, teenagers and even children to take and retake the quiz as many times as they want, and access the results each time.
+- The simplicity of the website makes it easy for adults, teenagers and even children to take, and retake, the quiz as many times as they want, and access the results each time.

 #### User Goals